 I apologized for the inconvenience and asked them to send me a photo of the product and the receipt.
-I also offered them a free replacement or a gift card as a gesture of goodwill.
+I also offered them a free replacement or an ecard (electronic gift card) as a goodwill gesture.
 The customer was satisfied with the options and chose the gift card.

 I processed their refund and sent them the gift card code within 24 hours.
 The customer thanked me for my prompt and courteous service and said they would shop with us again.

 I worked as a receptionist at a dental clinic and one day we had a power outage that affected our phone system and appointment schedule.
 I quickly contacted our IT support and backup generator provider to resolve the issue.